biocypher/biocypher/README.md

 We are very happy about contributions from the community, large and small!
 If you would like to contribute to BioCypher development, please refer to our [contribution guidelines](CONTRIBUTING.md). :)

+## Citation
+The BioCypher paper is available as a preprint at https://arxiv.org/abs/2212.13543.

 ## Acknowledgements
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 965193 for DECIDER and No 116030 for TransQST.